-Operating activity cash flows for the current three-month period were impacted by a growth in accounts payable and accrued liabilities, which was attributable to the Company's financial liquidity constraints.
-Financing activity cash flows for the current three-month period reflect a US 30,000 cash loan from a Company director for working capital purposes.
+Operating activity cash flows for the current nine-month period were impacted by a growth in accounts payable and accrued liabilities, which was attributable to the Company's financial liquidity constraints.
+Financing activity cash flows for the current nine-month period reflect gross proceeds received from a \$2,235,740 private placement closed on August 15, 2023.
+Proceeds from this private placement were used to repay cash loans from Company directors and to reduce accounts payable and accrued liabilities.
 Foreign exchange references are related to the Company's exposure to the United States dollar.